PDF Viewer

 In Summary

-The Avonni PDF Viewer component provides a straightforward way to display PDF documents from various sources directly within your custom Lightning Page interfaces, enhancing contextual information access for your users.
+The Avonni PDF Viewer component offers a straightforward way to display PDF documents from various sources directly within your custom Lightning Page interfaces, thereby enhancing users' access to contextual information.